 Bryce Canyon was not formed from erosion initiated from a central stream, meaning it technically is not a canyon.
 Instead, headward erosion has excavated large amphitheater-shaped features in the Cenozoic-aged rocks of the Paunsaugunt Plateau.
 This erosion exposed delicate and colorful pinnacles called hoodoos that are up to 200 feet (60 m) high.
 A series of amphitheaters extends more than 20 miles (30 km) north-to-south within the park.
 The largest is Bryce Amphitheater, which is 12 miles (19 km) long, 3 miles (5 km) wide, and 800 feet (240 m) deep.

 All the viewpoints we went to presented amazing views.
 In some cases, I might argue that some of the views were more impressive than the Grand Canyon or at least as impressive.
 Nature has done things there that are just mind-blowing.
 If you do not have much time there make sure you visit the Sunrise and the Sunset points.
 They are very close to each other and the hike is very very short.
-Park is very well maintained and roads ware in great condition.
+Park is very well maintained and the roads are in great condition.

 We stayed at one of the most historical hotels there – The Best Western Plus Ruby’s Inn.
 It was found in 1916 and still has that cowboy old school feel to it.
 Very nicely done inside and out.
 If you have a chance to stay there or at least visit this hotel you would not be sorry.
 We absolutely enjoyed our stay.
 Link to it:

 The hotel is just outside the park and about 10 mins from Sunrise and Sunset points.
 Really convenient.
-Next to it, there are places to eat, gift shops, gas station, etc. Overall great location to rest and relax after your busy day exploring the park.
+Next to it, there are places to eat, gift shops, a gas station, etc. Overall great location to rest and relax after your busy day exploring the park.

 When to go

 As you can see we went to visit Bryce Canton during the month of January and there was plenty of snow everywhere.
 The weather was perfect for winter hiking.
 Sunny and just right for pictures and long hikes.
 You can see the links section for the temperatures there for each month.

 - Bryce Canyon Official Web Site